Skip to main content

 1. Any instance of keyStorage.type="INTERNAL"

-2. Any instance of issuanceProtocol that is a draft of OpenID4VCI
+2. Any instance of issuanceProtocol that is a version of OpenID4VCI

 Keys must be a 32 byte hex-encoded value.
 Use openssl rand -hex 32 or another qualified tool to generate a cryptographically-secure key.